Go Back

 Baked Ziti With Ground Beef

-My baked ziti recipe with homemade meat sauce is one of those miracle dinners that materializes from seemingly nothing.
-That’s why I love baked ziti—It’s a completely hands-off pasta dish once it goes in the oven.
-Made with tender ziti noodles, hearty ground beef marinara, and two layers of cheese, my homemade version of the baked pasta is made without ricotta, but does include chopped pancetta which adds great depth of flavor.
-This recipe yields 10 servings, making it the perfect hearty meal for feeing a crowd.
+Made with tender ziti noodles, hearty ground beef marinara, and two layers of cheese, my baked ziti recipe is made without ricotta, but does include chopped pancetta which adds great depth of flavor.
+This recipe yields 10 servings, making it the perfect hearty meal for feeding a crowd.

 Ingredients